Jet Activity in the Central Super Massive Black Hole of the Milky Way in 4th and 14th centuries and millennial periods of the climate change: Analysis of events

 \subsection{The letter from Jerusalem}

-The next event was described in 351 CE in the letter of Cyril, bishop of Jerusalem, to Emperor Constantius, the son of Constantine the Great \cite{cyril}: "In these holy days of the Easter season, on 7 May at about the third hour, a huge cross made of light appeared in the sky above holy Golgotha extending as far as the holy Mount of Olives."
-While the letter had propagandistic agenda, it is impossible that Cyril did invent this "vision", since other eyewitnesses could easily disproved it.
-The position of Milky Way and cross on May 7 is seen in the figure~\ref{jerusalem}.
+The next event was described in 351 CE in the letter of Cyril, bishop of Jerusalem, to Emperor Constantius (Yarnold: "In these holy days of the Easter season, on 7 May at about the third hour, a huge cross made of light appeared in the sky above holy Golgotha extending as far as the holy Mount of Olives".
+Since the letter to Emperor had propagandistic goal, it was dangerous just to invent this vision, because other citisen could easily disprove these news.
+The MW position and suggested cross on May 7 are seen in the figure~\ref{jerusalem}.

-Since in Late Antiquity the day time was calculated beginning from sunrise, "the third hour in the morning" corresponds to approximately 5 am.
-Cyril was mostlikely to observe "the cross" from his residence in Zion region of Jerusalem, located south from Golgotha.
-Therefore, one ray of light seemed to have extended from Golgotha in the West and in the same time another one reached the Mount of Olive on the East of Jerusalem, see the map in the figure~\ref{jerusalemap}.
+The day time in Late Antiquity was calculated beginning from sunrise; "the third hour in the morning" corresponds to approximately 5 am.
+Cyril was most likely to observe "the cross" from his residence in Zion region of Jerusalem, located south from Golgotha.
+Therefore, one ray of light seemed extending up to Golgotha in the West and another one reached the Mount of Olive on the East of Jerusalem.